 ** The levels listed above have their own tab on the website for detailed information!

-Fee structure is under the Parents tab on the website
+Fee structure is under the Registration Fees tab on the website

 Practices & Games & Schedule